 What causes ocular hypertension?

-The fluid at the front of the eye is called aqueous humour, which supplies nutrients as well as taking away any waste.
-Eye pressure (intraocular pressure) is controlled by a balance between the amount of this fluid produced, and its drainage out of the eye.
+The fluid within the front section of the eye is called aqueous humour, which supplies nutrients as well as taking away any waste.
+The level of eye pressure (intraocular pressure) is controlled by a balance between the amount of this fluid produced, and its drainage out of the eye.

-Most cases of ocular hypertension are caused by a restriction or blockage in the drainage channels.
-So the fluid continues to replenish but is unable to properly drain away, causing the pressure to build up within the eye.
+Most cases of ocular hypertension are caused by a restriction or blockage in the eye’s drainage channels.
+Without proper drainage, the pressure of the fluid becomes greater than normal, causing higher eye pressure.

 Risk factors of ocular hypertension